MaartenGr/BERTopic/docs/getting_started/manual/manual.md

 <br>

-We can clearly see that that the c-TF-IDF representations nicely extracts the words that give a nice representation of our input classes.
+We can see that the c-TF-IDF representations nicely extract the words that give a nice representation of our input classes.
 This is all done without actually embedding and clustering the data.

 As a result, the entire "training" process only takes a couple of seconds.
 Moreover, we can still perform BERTopic-specific features like dynamic topic modeling, topics per class, hierarchical topic modeling, modeling topic distributions, etc.

 !!! note
     The resulting `topics` may be a different mapping from the `y` labels.
-In order to map `y` to `topics`, we can run the following:
+To map `y` to `topics`, we can run the following:

     ```python